-Our Digestive Health and Surgery Center care team will work with you to diagnose and treat the cause of your acid reflux.
+Our Digestive Health and Surgery Center care team works with you to diagnose and treat the cause of your acid reflux.
 In some cases, surgical treatments may relieve acid reflux for good!
-Our team also diagnoses and treats other conditions of the esophagus, including laryngopharyngeal reflux (LPR), achalasia, Barrett’s Esophagus, complex hiatal hernias, failed fundoplications (redo-operations), and other espophageal disorders.
+Our team also diagnoses and treats other conditions of the esophagus, including laryngopharyngeal reflux (LPR), achalasia, Barrett’s Esophagus, complex hiatal hernias, failed fundoplications (redo-operations), and other esophageal disorders.

 - Lifestyle modifications

 LINX® Reflux Management